 - Data roaming vs Thailand SIM card vs WiFi router rental

-Cheap flights to Bangkok – SIN to BKK
+Cheap flights from Singapore to Bangkok – SIN to BKK

 |Average air fare||$230|